Skip to main content Skip to page footer

-- reduces the service life of piping and fittings.
+- Reduced service life of pipes and fittings

-Partially increased heavy metal emissions from the drinking water installations are furthermore ecologically relevant.
+In some cases, elevated heavy metal emissions from drinking water installations are also environmentally relevant.

 The better way is centralised softening in the water work for which various processes are available: